Fresh Air Intake Issues

 Code headachesPer IRC M1602.2, return air must not come from an attic.

-Until the builder can make a permanent repair, I’ve taped and clamped the duct in the attic.
+Until the builder can make a permanent repair, we’ve taped and clamped the duct in the attic.

 Temporary Fix temporary fix

-A loose flex duct dumping attic air into the return looks like a recipe for dust, possible moisture, and wasted energy.
-We’re hoping a proper reconnection will level out our CO₂/VOC readings and keep the HVAC system happy.
+A loose flex duct dumping attic air into the return appears to be a recipe for dust, possible moisture, and wasted energy.
+A proper reconnection should level out our CO₂/VOC readings and keep the HVAC system working as intended.